XuhelinCabrera/XuhelinCabrera/README.md

 - 👋 Hi, I’m @XuhelinCabrera
-- 👀 I’m interested in robotics, backend and AI engineering
+- 👀 I’m interested in robotics, backend, and AI engineering
 - 🌱 I’m currently learning operating systems
-- 💞️ I’m looking to collaborate on any new and innovated projects
+- 💞️ I’m looking to collaborate on any new and innovative projects

 <!---